Murders of Kylen Schulte and Crystal Turner: Background

-Killings
+Murders

 Schulte and Turner were last seen the night of August 13, 2021, at a bar in Moab around 9:30 pm.
-The women were described as being deeply in love, with focus and attention majorly on each other.
+The women were described as being deeply in love, with focus and attention mostly on each other.
 Witnesses said that no one had followed them out of the bar.
 After the couple had been out of contact for three days, a local friend received a phone call from Schulte's father, who lives in Montana.
 The father reported that the couple had moved their campsite, due to a "creeper dude" of whom they were scared.
-The friend went looking for the couple's campsite in the La Sal Mountains near Moab on August 18, 2021 and was on the phone with Schulte's father when she discovered Schulte's remains.
+The friend went looking for the couple's campsite in the La Sal Mountains near Moab on August 18, 2021, and was on the phone with Schulte's father when she discovered Schulte's remains.

-The friend later told reporters that she feared for her safety after discovering Schulte's remains.
 She called the police and did not continue to search for Turner.
 Turner's remains were also discovered, right near Schulte's remains.
 Both women were discovered undressed from the waist down in a creek close to the campsite, with multiple gunshot wounds on their backs, sides, and/or chests.